Opportunities

 Overview

-Launched in February 2025, CCAP is the first university-convened climate assembly in the US.
-As the nation's largest urban public university, CUNY is an ideal locale for such an ambitious democratic initiative.
-Led by the Institute for Research on the African Diaspora in the Americas and the Caribbean (IRADAC) and the Center for the Humanities (C4H) at the CUNY Graduate Center, CCAP is made possible by the generous support of the Andrew W. Mellon Foundation.
-See the CCAP press release for more information.
+The partnership between the CUNY Graduate (Center for the Humanities and the Institute for Research on the African Diaspora in the Americas and the Caribbean) and Hunter College ( The Office of the Provost, Sustainability Council, and The Center for Sustainable Cities) was made possible by the generous support of the Andrew W. Mellon Foundation.
+See the Hunter press release or the initial GC press release for more information.

 What is a Climate Assembly?